nbareil/justanothergeek.chdir.org/content/post/githubify_the_soc.md

 ---
 date: 2020-10-13
-title: Sigma is just the beginning
+title: Githubify the SOC
 description: XXX
   XXX
 ---

-On the engineering side,  the SOCs I know are now suffering from a non-scalable rules' lifecycle, bad quality assurance and regressions.
+The few SOCs I know are suffering from a non-scalable rules' lifecycle, bad quality assurance and regressions.
 The kind of problems that *state-of-the-art developpers* fixed in the last decade with the introduction of agile principles: continuous integration and deployment, end-to-end accountability, unit testing and a strong focus on the end user.

 SOCs need an easy way to accept contributions from various parts of the organization without putting in danger your detection pipeline: in the best of the worlds, anybody could submit and deploy a detection rule and let it be handed over to the RUN team.
 Yet, the current situation is extremely fragile: a bad query could overload your SIEM, a wrong filter and here is a storm of false positives to bulk-close, etc.